-QuickBooks is the go-to for many businesses to get their financial house in order, but there’s a time where that software can become far too burdensome because your success has grown so large.
+We’ve been asked, “Is QuickBooks an ERP?”
+QuickBooks is the go-to for many businesses to get their financial house in order, but there’s a time when that software can become far too burdensome because your success has grown so large.
 That’s a fantastic place to be in your business, but it often comes with increased difficulty in understanding your business and your bottom line.

-If you’ve hit a speedbump and aren’t sure how to best use accounting software, or find yourself stuck too deep in the day-to-day tasks and looking for more automation, you might want to consider an upgrade from QuickBooks to an ERP system.
+If you’ve hit a speedbump and aren’t sure how to best use accounting software, or find yourself stuck too deep in the day-to-day tasks and looking for more automation, you might want to consider an upgrade from QuickBooks to an enterprise resource planning (ERP) system.

 Dive Into Account System vs. ERP

 QuickBooks is a natural starting point for most businesses because they have relatively few enterprise resources they need to optimize.
 QuickBooks operates relatively independently of your other systems, and it is such a common small business standard that many pieces of software can use QuickBooks filetypes.

 However, enterprise systems are mixed on their ability to directly integrate with QuickBooks — this matters because you’ll have to save a file, open it up separately, and then check to make sure everything copied okay, which can become burdensome for large databases or when using multiple platforms.

 As your company grows and those difficulties increase, or your need for integration increases, you might want to consider an enterprise resource planning system, or ERP.